-Thanks to a tremendous outpouring of public solar support, yesterday the Colorado’s Public Utility Commission agreed to pull Xcel’s attacks on net metering out of the utility’s Renewable Energy Standard compliance plan and Price for generic viagra conduct a new, separate process to take a good look at this critically important solar program.
+Thanks to a tremendous outpouring of public solar support, yesterday the Colorado’s Public Utility Commission agreed to pull Xcel’s attacks on net metering out of the utility’s Renewable Energy Standard compliance plan and Clomid for sale conduct a new, separate process to take a good look at this critically important solar program.

 See what Colorado stakeholders – from veterans and the faith community to breweries and environmental groups – had to say in support of the decision here.

 This is good progress, but the fight isn’t over.
 Xcel is already making moves to make sure they hold all the cards in this new process.
-Vote Solar will be working hard to counter their influence, and to make sure that the process established by the Order generic cialis PUC is fair, open and transparent.
+Vote Solar will be working hard to counter their influence, and to make sure that the process established by the Buy cheap cialis online PUC is fair, open and transparent.

 Specifically we are asking the PUC to consider the the following five recommendations in establishing and overseeing a process to evaluate net metering:

 - Establish an informal workshop process instead of a litigated docket process.
 This is because in a litigated docket the parties are hamstrung by the discovery process, and cannot engage in a meaningful back and forth throughout the process.

 - Engage the services of an independent facilitator with expertise in the area of renewable resources, and in particular distributed solar resources, to promote a collaborative dialogue and Dicount levitra facilitate the Xenical for sale sharing of information.